jsknnr/enshrouded-server/README.md

 | SERVER_SLOTS | Number of slots for connections (Max 16) | 16 | False |
 | SERVER_IP | IP address for server to listen on | 0.0.0.0 | False |

+**Note:** SERVER_IP is ignored if using Helm because that isn't how Kubernetes works.

 ### Docker

 To run the container in Docker, run the following command: